jadentheprogrammer06/custom-autoinstall-linux/README.md

 # custom-autoinstall-linux
 **ABOUT**

 Script to make it easier when installing or re-installing common third-party software AND games.
 Prompts the user whether to install any of the included software.
 Designed for personal-use in Ubuntu and Ubuntu-based distros.
-This program may also be given to new-to-Linux-users who just want to go through a wizard that installs commonly useful software for them.
-It may also used by gamers such as myself who want to quickly install emulators and games without hassle.
+This program may also be given to new-to-Linux-users who just want to go through a wizard that installs commonly useful software for them that they may likely use in the future.

+An even cooler feature: It may be used by gamers such as myself who want to quickly install emulators and games without any hassle or friction.
+I plan on including all gaming software you are likely to need or to use on a linux system.

 **MORE FACTS**
 * *People are free to download this and modify it to suit their needs.*